Skip to main content

 Testosterone’s effect begins at the level of the kidney.
 Androgens upregulate the expression of the gene for erythropoietin (EPO), the primary cytokine hormone that governs red blood cell production.
 This occurs through androgen receptors located on EPO-producing cells in the renal cortex.

 Furthermore, testosterone appears to enhance the sensitivity of erythroid progenitor cells in the bone marrow to EPO.
 This dual-action mechanism, stimulating both the production of the signal (EPO) and the sensitivity of the target tissue (bone marrow), creates a powerful drive for red blood cell proliferation.
-The clinical result is an increase in hematocrit, the volumetric percentage of in the blood.
+The clinical result is an increase in hematocrit, the volumetric percentage of red blood cells in the blood.

 The Pathophysiology of Increased Blood Viscosity